NickStafford2/harpoon2-sidebar.nvim/README.md

 A small Neovim plugin that automatically opens a **Harpoon 2 sidebar** under Neo-tree.
 Whenever you open Neo-tree, a synchronized, read-only Harpoon list appears below it.

-This plugin is built for **LazyVim + Harpoon 2 + Neo-tree** users who want:
+This plugin is built for **LazyVim + Harpoon 2 + Neo-tree** users who want to see their harpoon buffer names.
+Prime will hate this but I find it nice.

-* A persistent visual Harpoon list
-* Auto-updating when files are added/removed
-* Read-only list (no accidental deletion)
-* Perfect synchronization with Harpoon 2
-* Automatic creation + cleanup of the sidebar window

 ## Preview